 About Cosmetics Testing

-2. Only buy cruelty free beauty products When you're out shopping for cosmetics, first check to see which companies comply with Choose Cruelty Free's non-animal testing criteria - use this link for a copy of their latest 'Cruelty-Free List' * to take shopping with you (Dowload PDF, 262 kB).
+2. Only buy cruelty free beauty products When you're out shopping for cosmetics, first check to see which companies comply with Choose Cruelty Free's non-animal testing criteria - use this link for a copy of their latest 'Cruelty-Free List' to take shopping with you.